aCube1/RBT-16/docs/vdp.md

 - VRAM: Dedicated 128KB.
 (Not accessible directly by the main CPU)
 - Interrupts: H-Blank and V-Blank, with line counting
 - Blitter: Fast memory operations and FX drawing.
-    - Copy/Move chunks of data from RAM->VRAM or VRAM->VRAM
+    - Copy/Move chunks of data from: RAM->VRAM, VRAM->VRAM, RAM->AUDIO
     - Primitive drawing: Lines, Triangles, Quads and Polygons
     - Polygons can have flat color or a texture